Learn the best way to complete an internal audit for your compliance management program.

 - Condition: What were the prevailing organizational conditions that necessitated an audit?

 - Cause: What caused these conditions to arise that triggered the need for an audit?

 - Consequence: What might these conditions lead to and what is the potential aftermath, if these conditions were not audited?

 - Corrective action: How can the organization take charge and fix the condition, with the help of the audit findings?

 No matter what type of internal audit your organization conducts, it will need to be done by an internal auditor.

-Unlike compliance officers, who come from various educational backgrounds, internal auditors are professionals who are trained according to established standards of the Institute of Internal Auditors.
+Unlike compliance officers, who come from various educational backgrounds, internal auditors are professionals trained according to established standards of the Institute of Internal Auditors.

 The basic steps to conduct an internal audit are as follows:

 - Identify areas that need auditing.
-Begin by identifying the departments that operate using policies and procedures written by your organization or by regulatory agencies.
+Begin by identifying the operating departments using policies and procedures written by your organization or regulatory agencies.
 These can include activities as complex as manufacturing processes or as simple as accounting procedures.
 Make a list of each activity and the functions that require review.

-- Determine how often auditing needs to be done.
-While some areas may only need to be audited annually, other departments may require more frequent audits.
-For example, the HR function may only require an annual audit of records and processes, while a manufacturing process may require daily audits for quality control purposes.
+- Determine how often auditing and field work needs to be done.
+While some areas only need to be audited every few years, other departments may require audits annually or even more often.
+For example, the HR function may only require an annual audit of records and processes, while a manufacturing process may require daily field work audits for quality control purposes.